elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

         5   695 REJECT     all  --  *      *       0.0.0.0/0            0.0.0.0/0           reject-with icmp-host-prohibited

-Lastly let&#8217;s add a rule to the POSTROUTING Chain of the NAT table to enable the Masquerading of IPs:
+Lastly let's add a rule to the POSTROUTING Chain of the NAT table to enable the Masquerading of IPs:

     [root@rhel1 ~]# iptables -t nat -A POSTROUTING -o eth0 -s 192.168.2.0/24 -j MASQUERADE

-Let&#8217;s make sure the rule is in place:
+Let's make sure the rule is in place:

     [root@rhel1 ~]# iptables -t nat -L -n -v --line-numbers Chain PREROUTING (policy ACCEPT 3 packets, 213 bytes)